sifrr/sifrr-animate/README.md

 -   `round` - round animated values or not
 -   `onUpdate` - this function will be called on update with arguments `object`, `property`, `currentValue`

+If from values are not given (or object doesn't have that property), they will start from 0.

 You can add more types using bezier function values:

 ```js